silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/02_Common_Variables.md

 scope, and you can specify additional static methods to be available globally in templates by implementing the [TemplateGlobalProvider](api:SilverStripe\View\TemplateGlobalProvider) interface.

-[notice]
+> [!WARNING]
-Want a quick way of knowing what scope you're in?
+> Want a quick way of knowing what scope you're in?
 Try putting `$ClassName` in your template.
-You should see a string such as `Page` of the object that's in scope.
-The methods you can call on that object then are any functions, database properties or relations on the `Page` class, `PageController` class as well as anything from their subclasses **or** extensions.
+You should see a string
+> such as `Page` of the object that's in scope.
+The methods you can call on that object then are any functions, database
-[/notice]
+> properties or relations on the `Page` class, `PageController` class as well as anything from their subclasses **or**
+> extensions.

 Outputting these variables is only the start, if you want to format or manipulate them before adding them to the template have a read of the [Formatting, Modifying and Casting Variables](casting) documentation.

-[alert]
+> [!CAUTION]
-Some of the following only apply when you have the `CMS` module installed.
-If you're using the `Framework` alone, this functionality may not be included.
+> Some of the following only apply when you have the `CMS` module installed.
+If you're using the `Framework` alone, this
-[/alert]
+> functionality may not be included.

 ## Base tag